 Many stockinette-heavy knitting patterns have an edging of ribbing, moss stitch, seed stitch or a similar pattern that includes knits and purls in a relatively even measure, which helps balance out the rows to limit curling.

 You'll probably need five or six stitches at each side and five or six rows at the beginning and the end to prevent curling.
-On hats and socks, I usually knit at least an inch/2.5 cm in ribbing or another non-curling pattern before moving on to stockinette.
+On hats and socks, that means knitting at least an inch for every 2 1/2 centimeters in ribbing or another non-curling pattern before moving on to stockinette.

 Another option is to knit stockinette in the round.
 The cast on and bound of edges will still curl, but you can, for instance, knit a scarf in the round, then add tassels to the ends that will hold the edges flat.